michaelryo/michaelryo/README.md

 My name is Michael and I am a software developer from Indonesia.

 I do a lot of development from university and freelance job, and some of them you may even find interesting.
-(Note: Some repository are just clone from my university GitHub account)🤞
+(Note: Some repository are just a clone from my university GitHub account)🤞

 ---